-Dates & Locations: See website for details.
-Note: CSA shares for the season are *sold out* but you can still buy our veggies through our online store.
+Dates & Locations: See the website for details.
+Note: CSA shares for the season are *sold out* but you can still buy vegetables through our online store.

 The Midland Community Farmers Market is sponsored by Midland United Methodist Church.
 Come shop for locally grown and organic vegetables, farm-fresh eggs, homemade items, local honey, baked goods, handicrafts, and more,

 When: Every Saturday from 9 a.m. to Noon.
 (May 30 – October 2020)

 LaGrange’s longest-running local farmer’s market.
 Open during the summer months.
 Vendors sell the freshest produce, picked from their gardens each Saturday morning.
 Market on Main is also the place to find delicious baked goods, canned goods, fresh fried pork skins and beignets, boiled peanuts, homemade ice cream, blueberry scones, and figs.

 Where: Flagpole Park, corner of Main Street and Vernon Road, LaGrange (across from LaFayette Square)

 When: Saturdays from 8 a.m. to 11 a.m.
 (June 13 – August 2020)